jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 This is the easiest (and recommended) approach for getting wagtailmenus to use your custom menu templates for rendering.

-When you don't use ``template``, ``sub_menu_template``, or ``sub_menu_templates`` arguments to explicitly specify templates for each tag, wagtailmenus looks in a list of gradually less specific paths for templates to use.
-If you're familiar with Django, you'll probably already be familiar with this approach.
-Essentially, you can override existing menu templates or add custom ones simply by putting them at a preferred location within your project.
+When you don't use ``template``, ``sub_menu_template``, or ``sub_menu_templates`` arguments to explicitly specify templates for each tag, wagtailmenus looks in a list of gradually less specific paths until it finds an appropriate template to use.
+If you're familiar with Django, you'll probably already be familiar with this concept.
+Essentially, you override the default menu templates by simply putting your custom templates in a preferred location within your project.

-The following sections outline the preferred path locations for each tag, in the order that they are searched (most specific first).
+The following sections outline the preferred template paths for each tag, in the order that they are searched for (most specific first).

 .. contents::
     :local: